consuldemocracy/consuldemocracy/docs/en/customization/introduction.md

 # Customization

-You can modify your own CONSUL to have your custom visual style, but first you'll have to [create your own fork from](../getting_started/create.md).
+You can modify your own Consul Democracy to have your custom visual style, but first you'll have to [create your own fork from](../getting_started/create.md).

-We've created an specific structure where you can overwrite and customize the application in a way that will let you keep updating it from CONSUL's main repository, without having conflicts on code merging or risking loosing your customization changes.
-We try to make CONSUL as vanilla as possible to help other developers onboard the codebase.
+We've created an specific structure where you can overwrite and customize the application in a way that will let you keep updating it from Consul Democracy's main repository, without having conflicts on code merging or risking loosing your customization changes.
+We try to make Consul Democracy as vanilla as possible to help other developers onboard the codebase.

 ## Special Folders and Files

-In order to customize your CONSUL fork, you'll make use of some `custom` folders on the following paths:
+In order to customize your Consul Democracy fork, you'll make use of some `custom` folders on the following paths:

 * `config/locales/custom/`
 * `app/assets/images/custom/`